|

 Before using the reed to perform an instrument, it has to be wet.
 Reeds are often wetted with saliva since this method is the most popular.
 However, it is usual practice for clarinetists to carry a small container containing water for their reeds in their case at all times.
 If you want to use the water bottle as your method of choice, you must remember to replace the water in it before each time you play.

-See also How To Clean A Canvas Tent?
+See also How To Clean Belly Dance Costume?

 Reeds that are newly purchased will arrive in a plastic container that allows for easy insertion and removal of the reed.
 It is highly recommended that you invest in a clarinet reed case that has been purpose-built for the storage and protection of reeds.
 When shopping for a reed case, these are some of the most important characteristics to look for: A level, solid surface for the reeds to lay on in order to prevent warping, three or more slots in which to store the reeds, and either a humidity controller or a location in which to store a humidity pack are all required components.